 Price: Approx. $2,318

 Hailing from Victoria’s New World Whisky Distillery, Starward whiskies have been favoured by many for their innovative approach to modern whisky production, eschewing the traditions that bind so many other distillers and producing consistently interesting whisky.
 Their products are all made from Australian barley, aged in Australian barrels and reflect the terroir with subtlety.
-This is their Wine Cask release, finished in Australian red wine casks, which lends itself to a unique, tannic quality.
-It was awarded best Australian single malt at the 2017 World Whiskies Awards and has earned its place on this best Australian whiskey list.
+Finished in Australian wine casks, this Australian whiskey lends itself to a unique, tannic quality.
+It was awarded Gold at the World Whiskies Awards in 2020.
+It’s more than earned its place on this best Australian whiskey list.

 Lark can unofficially be credited as the place where it all began for modern Tasmanian whisky.
 It was, after all, when founder Bill Lark was trout fishing with his father-in-law Max in the Tassie highlands that the two scratched their heads and said: “I wonder why there isn’t anyone making malt whisky in Tasmania”.
 The climate, access to barley, natural peat bogs and pure, soft water were all in abundance, but nobody had connected the dots for over a hundred years due to archaic licensing laws.